acmi-lab/cmu-10717-the-art-of-the-paper/resources/README.md

-# A list of resources for scientific writing
+# Resources for writing

-* A list of resources for writing.
-These were compiled from various sources over time.
+* A list of resources for writing compiled from various sources over time.